We will be closed for the Easter break from 5pm Thursday 17 April until 9am Tuesday 22 April.

 • Massage & Gentle Movement - massaging your baby’s abdomen in a clockwise direction, using a little organic olive or coconut oil, can aid digestion and reduce discomfort.
 Other movements like gentle rocking, holding your baby faced down over your legs and gently patting their back or carrying them in a sling can also help to encourage the movement of excessive gas through their body.

 • Environmental Modifications – and lastly creating a calm and soothing environment can help reduce colic episodes in your baby.
-Dimming your lights, playing soft music, and minimizing exposure to loud noises or overstimulation can all contribute to a more relaxed atmosphere for them and you!
+Dimming your lights, playing soft music, and minimising exposure to loud noises or overstimulation can all contribute to a more relaxed atmosphere for them and you!

 Colic usually resolves around the 3–4-month mark and can be a challenging time for everyone.
 Understanding its potential causes and implementing some simple treatment options can significantly improve everyone’s overall well-being.